ComBin/puppet-opensearch/REFERENCE.md

 Data type: `Hash`

-Elasticsearch configuration hash.
+Opensearch configuration hash.

 ##### <a name="configdir"></a>`configdir`

 Data type: `Stdlib::Absolutepath`

-Directory containing the elasticsearch configuration.
+Directory containing the opensearch configuration.
-Use this setting if your packages deviate from the norm (`/etc/elasticsearch`)
+Use this setting if your packages deviate from the norm (`/etc/opensearch`)

 ##### <a name="configdir_recurselimit"></a>`configdir_recurselimit`